Skip to content

 1. Open Microsoft Management Console with administrator rights by typing mmc<Enter> at the shell command line.

-2. The Microsoft Management Console appears is opened.
+2. The Microsoft Management Console opens.

 Figure: MMC